josuemour4/blog/_posts/2024-03-27-welcome-to-jekyll.md

 **Jekyll** is a powerful program written in Ruby that allows you to create dynamic websites and blogs using just HTML, CSS and JavaScript.
 Technically, it is called a Static Site Generator (SSG), which means it generates static HTML pages from text files.

-Jekyll is the most used SSG in the world, and for good reason:
+**Jekyll** is the most used SSG in the world, and for good reason:

-- Easy to use: Jekyll uses a simple and intuitive syntax that makes it easy to create websites, even for those with no programming experience.
+- **Easy to use**: Jekyll uses a simple and intuitive syntax that makes it easy to create websites, even for those with no programming experience.
 Fast and efficient: Websites on Jekyll are fast and lightweight, providing a great user experience.
-- Flexible: Jekyll offers a wide variety of plugins and themes to customize your website.
+- **Flexible**: Jekyll offers a wide variety of plugins and themes to customize your website.
-- Free and open source: Jekyll is a free and open source tool, which means you can use and modify it freely.
+- **Free and open source**: Jekyll is a free and open source tool, which means you can use and modify it freely.

 ### How does Jekyll work?

-Jekyll websites are written using three programming technologies:
+**Jekyll** websites are written using three programming technologies:

 - **Liquid Templating Language**: A powerful templating language that allows you to create dynamic HTML pages.
 - **YAML**: A data serialization language that makes it easy to set up your website.